ligato/docs/docs/user-guide/concepts.md

 A short form key consists of a key prefix and object identifier.

 A long form key prepends a [microservice-label-prefix](#keys-and-microservice-label) to the short form key.
-This prefix contains a label referred to as a microservice label.
-The label identifies an instance of a VPP agent that manages the key value pairs.
+This prefix contains a label referred to as a microservice-label.
+The label identifies the VPP agent associated with key-values prepended with the corresponding microservice-label-prefix.

-A VPP agent with a given label will only manage objects that contain the same label in their long form keys.
-You must use the microservice-label-prefix in environments where you have multiple VPP agents sharing the same KV data store.
+---

 Short form key structure:
 ```
 /config/<key prefix>/<identifier>